Rumors about Apple's 2019 iPhone lineup.

-Apple is said to be aiming for an all OLED lineup at some point in the future, perhaps in 2019, but it's not clear if that will be possible given the high price of OLED displays.
+Apple is said to be aiming for an all OLED lineup at some point in the future, but it's not looking like that's going to happen in 2019.

-Rumors have disagreed on Apple's 2019 display plans, with some rumors pointing towards an all OLED display and other rumors suggesting Apple will continue to use some LCDs, but later information has coalesced around a mixed LCD/OLED lineup, much like 2018.
+Early rumors disagreed on Apple's 2019 display plans, with some rumors pointing towards an all OLED display and other rumors suggesting Apple will continue to use some LCDs, but later information has coalesced around a mixed LCD/OLED lineup, much like 2018.

 Barclays analyst Blayne Curtis, who has a somewhat mixed track record, has suggested that all 2019 iPhones will do away with 3D Touch.
-Apple did eliminate 3D Touch in the lower-priced 6.1-inch iPhone XR, and the company could be planning to remove the feature entirely in the future.
+Apple did eliminate 3D Touch in the lower-priced 6.1-inch iPhone XR, and the company could be planning to remove the feature entirely in the 2019 iPhones.

 TSMC will be the sole supplier of the next-generation "A13" ships that will be used in the 2019 iPhone lineup, and iPhones coming in the future.
 The A13 is expected to be built on TSMC's 7nm+ package with extreme ultraviolet lithography.